Friday, November 01, 2024

 But they WILL come out.

 Kim paid me a great compliment during our weekly therapy on Tuesday.
-She told me that when she first met me (ten years ago when we first hired her to help Sidge with some anxiety he was having from moving back to America from Portugal), she would have never guessed I had the trauma in my past that I did.
+She told me that when she first met me (ten years ago when we first hired her to help Sidge with some anxiety he was having from moving back to America from Portugal), she would have never guessed I had the stuff in my past that I did.
 I looked like I had it altogether.
 I was highly functioning.

 I had learned to be strong, determined, focused, tough.